 WomanKraft’s Officers, Board Members, Directors and Coordinators are listed below:

 President – Lydia Phillips

 Treasurer – Gayle Swanbeck

 Ana Maria Yañez

-About WomanKraft, Senator Paula Aboud says “They have built a community-friendly cultural enterprise that is a model of both creativity and stability, consistently empowering and inspiring women artists for well over 30 years, a remarkable feat in such a transient society.”
+About WomanKraft, former Senator, Paula Aboud said, “They have built a community-friendly cultural enterprise that is a model of both creativity and stability, consistently empowering and inspiring women artists for well over 30 years, a remarkable feat in such a transient society.

 “I truly appreciate all of the opportunities being a part of WomanKraft has provided for me.”

 Kraft (with a K) means power in German.
 In 1974, the founders of WomanKraft chose this name to claim, validate, and empower the cultural contributions of women and incorporate tis non-profit Arts Organization.